 Introduction to KuCoin

-Do I need to pay taxes when using KuCoin?
+Do you have to pay taxes on KuCoin?

 For more information regarding your country-specific crypto tax guidelines, please see Divly's crypto tax guides.
 These guides are regularly updated with input from our knowledgeable staff and local experts.

-You can import your transactions by using the KuCoin API.
+You can import your transactions into Divly by using the KuCoin API.

 Sign in to KuCoin.

 Click on the account icon in the top right and navigate to API Management.

 Click the button Create API and select API-based trading.

 Add an API Name such as 'Divly'.